Online Dermatology User -All Apps Aren’t Created Equal

 - First Derm isn’t just about skin cancers; in fact, the majority of cases First Derm receives are about rashes and other skin-related issues.

-- Dermatologists are better than non-expert physicians at identifying skin issues, according to a study in the Archives of Dermatology.
+- Online Dermatologists are better than non-expert physicians at identifying skin issues, according to a study in the Archives of Dermatology.

 - First Derm keeps health information seeking safe.
 In a world in which companies are selling data to the highest bidder, anonymity is valuable.
 First Derm won’t sell your data, and there’s no risk of identity theft because there are NO identifiers.

 - Twenty percent of First Derm cases are audited on a monthly basis to ensure high standards.

 - First Derm gets you results in less than 24 hours, while our competitors that use dermatologists can take up to 3 days.